geco-nhm/nin-qgis-plugin/nin_qgis_plugin/README.md

 3. pick the relevant NiN Type system, mapping scale, coordinate system, file location and background maps for the QGIS project
 4. click "Lag geopackage-fil og forbered prosjekt" (eng.
 "Load Geopackage and adapt project")

-#### this creates all the necessary files for mapping in QGIS and adapts the QGIS environment with the following:
+#### This creates all the necessary files for mapping in QGIS and adapts the QGIS environment with the following:
 - all layers from the geopackage are loaded containing necessary tables with the NiN type-system
 - hierarchical relations are set (major types dependencies on major type groups)
 - topological editing is turned on